4 Vesta: Troughs

 The majority of the equatorial region of Vesta is sculpted by a series of parallel troughs designated Divalia Fossae; its longest trough is 10–20 km wide and 465 km long.
-Despite the fact that Vesta is a one-seventh the size of the Moon, Divalia Fossae dwarfs the Grand Canyon.
+Despite the fact that Vesta is one-seventh the size of the Moon, Divalia Fossae dwarfs the Grand Canyon.
 A second series, inclined to the equator, is found further north.
 This northern trough system is named Saturnalia Fossae, with its largest trough being roughly 40 km wide and over 370 km long.
 These troughs are thought to be large-scale graben resulting from the impacts that created Rheasilvia and Veneneia craters, respectively.
 They are some of the longest chasms in the Solar System, nearly as long as Ithaca Chasma on Tethys.
 The troughs may be graben that formed after another asteroid collided with Vesta, a process that can happen only in a body that is differentiated, which Vesta may not fully be.
 Alternatively, it is proposed that the troughs may be radial sculptures created by secondary cratering from Rheasilvia.